boluabraham/fhir-observation-status/README.md

 # \<fhir-observation-status\>

  The fhir-observation-status displays the current status of an observation.
-Options includes registered,preliminary,final and amended
+Options includes registered,preliminary,final and amended.
  Uses select to choose options.
  * In typical use, just use &lt;fhir-observation-status&gt; url="" &lt;fhir-observation-status&gt;
 ## Install the Polymer-CLI